How to Enjoy Your Stay in Paris on a Budget: Rent an Apartment

 There were beamed ceilings in the living room and bedroom, whitewashed walls and a completely modern and up-to-date kitchen with all necessary appliances and lots of cooking utensils.
 Furnished in “pure Ikea” style,

 it was comfortable and attractive.
-Furthermore it was close to one of the greatest food shops in the world, “la Grande Epicerie” of the department store “Le Bon Marche,” and, to guild the lily, a few streets away from
+Furthermore it was close to one of the greatest food shops in the world, “la Grande Epicerie” of the department store “Le Bon Marche.”
+To guild the lily, we were just a few streets away from

 the tri-weekly “marche biologique” of avenue Raspail, where farm products from all over France—from a fantastic selection of cheeses, baked goods, meat, fish, charcuterie, etc. draws Parisians from the surrounding

 area.
-Women in fur coats line up to shop along with students in windbreakers and housewives with their string shopping bags.
+Women in expensive designer coats line up to shop along with students in windbreakers and housewives with their string shopping bags.

 |Kitchen with modern appliances in the apartment rental in Paris.
 Many apartments feature all modern appliances and electronics throughout.

-a great place to meet the locals and get a feel for daily life in Paris with Parisians.
+a great place to meet locals and get a feel for daily life.

-Another feature of apartment living is that if you are a dog lover—as my daughter is—you can bring your animal (well, perhaps not a Saint Bernard) and let it acquaint itself with Parisian dog life—though
+Another feature of apartment living is that if you are a dog lover you can bring your animal (well, perhaps not a Saint Bernard) and let it acquaint itself with Parisian dog life—though

 an elegant coat for the smaller variety of dog may be necessary!
 You will certainly meet people who pay a great deal of attention to your pet and strike up conversations which can lead to invitations to sit and talk in a café—and